-This article is Part 1 in a series of essays containing our reflections and perspectives on COVID-19.
+This article is comprised of essays containing our reflections and perspectives on COVID-19.

 It’s been over a month since many state governors have ordered citizens to stay-at-home in their respective states, and even longer since COVID-19 has entered our national and global experience.
 People across the political, ideological, and theological spectrum are advocating a diverse array of theories, policies, and personal advice to a world blindsided by a major event unprecedented in our lifetimes.